MakuwaDev/UW-Projects/Year2/Web Application Development/README.md

 ## ⚠️ Disclaimer

-Although the course is formally divided into five projects, in reality there are only three distinct ones: the first two are independent, while projects 3–5 form a continuous sequence, with each building upon the previous.
+Although the course is formally divided into five projects, in reality there are only two distinct ones: the first two are connected, while projects 3–5 form a continuous sequence, with each building upon the previous.
-In the latter case all task descriptions will be provided.
+Due to the sheer amount of text, the original and translated task descriptions will be put into separate folders and NOT in a README.md, which will contain only a BRIEF task overview.